 Symptoms can appear in the first few months of life.
 Some boys, though, aren't diagnosed until they start school and have trouble reading.
 Their vision often gets worse during childhood and then levels off for a while.

-When a man reaches his 50s and 60s, his vision might start to worsen again.
+When a man reaches their 50s and 60s, their vision might start to worsen again.
 Some people lose a lot of their vision by adulthood, but it's rare for retinoschisis to cause blindness.

 Other symptoms include: